 Like other Ohioans seeking treatment for addiction, young women are also becoming increasingly addicted to opiates.
 Statistics from the Ohio Department of Alcohol and Drug Addiction Services report that nearly 30% of new admissions over the past several years report opiate addictions, compared to just 7% in 2001.
 There has also been a 200% increase in women entering treatment facilities for opiate addiction since 2004.

 For many young women, the battle with addiction often leads to the court system and criminal charges.
 Fortunately, many courts recognize the benefits of treatment over punishment.
-If you or someone you know is currently facing drug crime charges – including high school and college cases – a Columbus criminal defense attorney from The Koffel Law Firm can help.
+If you or someone you know is currently facing drug crime charges – including high school and college cases – a Columbus criminal defense attorney from Koffel Brininger Nesbitt can help.
 Call 612-675-4845 to discuss your case.